AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage/private_state.md

 #### Nullifying Note reads

-It's possible that at the time this function is called, the system hasn't synced to the block where the latest note was created.
-Or a malicious user might feed an old state to this function, tricking the proving system into thinking that the value hasn't changed.
-To avoid an attack around it, this function will destroy the current note, and replace it with a duplicated note that has the same fields.
-Because the nullifier of the latest note will be emitted, if two people are trying to use this function against the same note, only one will succeed (no duplicate nullifiers allowed).
+To ensure that a user's private execution always uses the latest value of a Singleton, the `get_note` function will nullify the note that it is reading.
+This means that if two people are trying to use this function with the same note, only one will succeed (no duplicate nullifiers allowed).

+This also makes read operations indistinguishable from write operations and allows the sequencer to verifying correct execution without learning anything about the value of the note.

 ### `view_note`